Boot: History

 Early boots consisted of separate leggings, soles, and uppers worn together to provide greater ankle protection than shoes or sandals.
 Around 1000 BC, these components were more permanently joined to form a single unit that covered the feet and lower leg, often up to the knee.
+Ancient Persian workers wore leather boots (evident from their natural mummification) with complex construction techniques supporting work on uneven and cold environments.
 A type of soft leather ankle boots were worn by nomads in eastern Asia and carried to China to India and Russia around AD 1200 to 1500 by Mongol invaders.
 The Inuit and Aleut natives of Alaska developed traditional winter boots of caribou skin or sealskin featuring decorative touches of seal intestine, dog hair and suchlike.
 17th century European boots were influenced by military styles, featuring thick soles and turnover tops that were originally designed to protect horse mounted soldiers.
 In the 1700s, distinctive, thigh-high boots worn by Hessian soldiers fighting in the American Revolutionary War influenced the development of the iconic heeled cowboy boots worn by cattlemen in the American west.